Eduardo Duccigne — Info

 In parallel, I develop independent design projects, because I still find joy in keeping my hands in the craft.
 If you have an interesting project, feel free to get in touch.

-Besides Design, I'm passionate about photography, gohan, Coke Zero, and Oasis, the greatest band on the planet.
+Besides being a designer, I'm a Flamengo fan, passionate about photography, gohan, Coke Zero, and Oasis, the greatest band on the planet.

 Thanks for visiting and, if you've made it this far, perhaps it's proof that users do read after all.